ragnarlevi/GTST/tests/README.md

 # Instructions for running tests for GTST

 The requirements for running test for GTST is listed in the `requirements_dev.txt`.
-The test involve testing if kenrels as positive semi definite and weather the kernels, test statistic, and permutation method for the p-value are able to reject the null when the null is "extremely" false.
+The test involve testing if kernels as positive semi definite and weather the kernels, test statistic, and permutation method for the p-value are able to reject the null when the null is "extremely" false.

 ## Testing with PyTest